r0g0o/r0g0o/README.md

 The last Telegram bot @yinidijiisi_bot, replaces all the vocals of a sentence.
 Example "hello world" ands like "hilli wirld".
 Focused for groups and annoy each other.

 https://github.com/r0g0o/GDP-PW
 An additional proyect is the web depelopment of https://gdp-fen-pw.netlify.app.
-Página donde resumí todo el contenido de Gestión de Personas de mi carrera universitaria.
-Hay un fork con una versión no responsive y otra versión responsive.
 In this page, I summary all the content of People Management in my carrer.
 There is a fork for a responsive and a no responsive version.

 [ES]